WilfredoNAD/WilfredoNAD/README.md

 - 👋 Hi, I’m @WilfredoNAD
-- 👀 I’m interested in Front an Backend
+- 👀 I’m interested in Front and Backend
-- 🌱 I’m currently learning Frontend (HTML and CSS For now)
+- 🌱 I’m currently learning HTML CSS and Python
 - 💞️ I’m looking to collaborate on some proyect
 - 📫 How to reach me ...